-There are two sets of criteria that the Commission is to have regard to in assessing whether an application is of benefit to the public: the 'reasonable capability criterion' under section 8 of the 2018 policy statement and the 'additional criteria' in section 9.
-When and how the Commission is to have regard to the criteria is set out in part 3 of the 2018 Policy Statement.
+There are two sets of criteria that the Commission is to have regard to in assessing whether an application is of benefit to the public: the 'reasonable capability criterion' under section 8 of the Minister's Policy Statement and the 'additional criteria' in section 9.
+When and how the Commission is to have regard to the criteria is set out in part 3 of the Minister's Policy Statement.